Divorce Mortgage Refinance Buyout

 • Provide cash for the buyout.
 Cash-out refinancing (often called cash‑out) converts home equity into funds to pay the other spouse their share of equity.

-• Meet lender requirements for title/mortgage release- Courts and settlement agreements commonly condition deed transfers on removal from the mortgage or a lender’s written release, which usually requires refinance.
+• Meet lender requirements for title OR mortgage release- Courts and settlement agreements commonly condition deed transfers on removal from the mortgage or a lender’s written release, which usually requires refinance.

 • Remove an ex from mortgage liability- Florida mortgage enders typically require the departing spouse to be removed from the promissory note or indemnified; cashout refinance replaces the joint loan with one in the remaining owner’s name.